EloiStree/GodotEveryDay/Note/2025_09_30_Day1_AssetLibrary/ReadMe.md

 So let’s explore what it is and what it allows us to do.

 **Minimal Goal:** Make a Hello World package with just a print hello world in it.
+**Fail**: Publish an asset is not clear.
+It takes time to understand the process.
+The Doc give some information on the structure but not clear example of what is expected.
+I will have to do like for the Unity package in 2018.
+Spend time looking at all the package on the store and guess...
+**Next**: Try to import package in empty project to see how import work before trying again to publish.

 ____________